tomit4/CityStats/README.md

 -   [x] Apply seed data for states
 -   [x] Create routes and nested routes for cities ( same as nested routes above for cities)
 -   [x] Apply seed data for cities
+-   [ ] Add more functionality where cities with duplicate names, all cities are returned, not just the first one that matches the name.
 -   [ ] Add more data about senators/house_delegates (i.e. age, years in office, wiki to profile photo, etc.)
 -   [x] Write unit tests using ava.
 Consider using [fastify's testing guide](https://fastify.dev/docs/latest/Guides/Testing)
 -   [ ] Add [fastify-static](https://github.com/fastify/fastify-static) for image hosting of senator/house_delegates/mayors/city_counselors images